decentraland/js-sdk-toolchain/packages/@dcl/react-ecs/etc/react-ecs.api.md

     UNRECOGNIZED = -1
 }

-// Warning: (ae-forgotten-export) The symbol "JSX" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "UiComponent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)